 - voice changes

 Hashimoto’s symptoms vary widely and include weight gain, fatigue, cold intolerance, and constipation.
-The disease is diagnosed based on symptoms and lab results.
+The condition is diagnosed based on symptoms and lab results.

-Hashimoto’s disease is a common autoimmune condition that affects the thyroid.
+Hashimoto’s thyroiditis is a common autoimmune condition that affects the thyroid.
 It causes numerous symptoms that may persist even if you take thyroid medication.

-A dietitian or other healthcare provider who specializes in autoimmune diseases may be able to help you find an eating pattern that works for you.
+A dietitian or other healthcare professional who specializes in autoimmune diseases may be able to help you find an eating pattern that works for you.